mesosphere/universe/local/README.md

 ### FAQ

+- I can't install CLI subcommands.

+    Packages are being hosted at `master.mesos:8082`.
+If you cannot resolve (or connect) to that from your DC/OS CLI install, you won't be able to install subcommands.
+If you're able to connect to port 8082 on your masters, the easiest way around this is adding the IP for one of the masters to `/etc/hosts`.

 - The images are broken!

     We host everything from inside your cluster, including the images.
 They're getting served up by `master.mesos:8082`.
 If you have connectivity to that IP, you can add it to `/etc/hosts` and get the images working.